 It reaches people in the home.

 With Programmatic Direct Mail, the targeting is household-based, not IP- based or cookie-based, which allows for greater precision at scale.
 With PebblePost’s platform, marketers can potentially to reach 97% of US households with a tangible piece of media

-The home is where 88% of purchase decisions are made.
+The home is where consumers make 88% of purchase decisions.
 With more people adopting hybrid work environments – a trend accelerated by the pandemic that will only continue to grow in the future – and no concerns regarding fraud, auction manipulation, or questionable content, “home” is increasingly the best place to reach a consumer at any stage of the customer journey.

 The pricing is easier to forecast.

-As we discussed earlier this year, USPS only changes rates (normally) once a year, and the changes are normally nominal and projected far in advance of implementation.
-This means there are no unpredictable fluctuations in cost due to oversaturation or seasonality, which makes Programmatic Direct Mail a much easier channel to forecast against, as opposed to some other digital channels that rely on auction dynamics.
+As we discussed earlier this year, USPS only changes rates (normally) once a year.
+And the changes are normally nominal and projected far in advance of implementation.
+This means there are no unpredictable fluctuations in cost due to oversaturation or seasonality.
+That makes Programmatic Direct Mail an easier channel to forecast against, as opposed to channels that rely on auction dynamics.

 Attribution is easier to track for both online and offline conversions.